The Bicentennial Bikeway is a popular Brisbane cycleway running past the Brisbane CBD and helping connect Toowong and the western suburbs.

 Things to Do

-There's a few CityCycle stations in the area, so this bikeway is a great way of sightseeing around the city.
+With plenty of ebikes around, this bikeway is a great way of sightseeing around the city.
 Take a day trip along the river, and see all the sights by pedal power.